jd28/rollnw/issues/rollnw-client-blueprint-authoring.md

 # Blueprint authoring and reference updates

+## All authored object types and named creation (2026-09-09)

+Tier 2.
+The fixed input catalog is the nine NWN object blueprint formats:
+Creature/UTC, Door/UTD, Encounter/UTE, Item/UTI, Placeable/UTP, Sound/UTS,
+Store/UTM, Trigger/UTT, and Waypoint/UTW.
+Each creation row contains a typed resource, display name, and the existing type-specific selections.
+The output is one native blueprint per row whose name is visible in the project tree and which can be loaded for Save as New, Update Blueprint, and Update References.

+- Real platform and data: the desktop client owns live objects and Smalls propsets on the kernel thread.
+The project already creates directories and reads labels for all nine formats, and CAF files already store nine separate member arrays.
+Creature names live in the profile-owned descriptor propset;
+  the other eight label readers use `ObjectBase::name`.
+Creature creation needs race/class, Item needs a base-item row, Door uses zero appearance/generic type, and the remaining default-zero propsets need no extra selection.
+Unknown resource kinds, blank names, invalid catalog selections, failed allocation, and failed profile initialization reject the complete batch.
+- Cost: creation and reference updates are cold desktop authoring operations.
+  File reads/writes, profile serialization, and object instantiation dominate.
+  The type catalog is nine contiguous constant rows; mapping scans at most nine rows.
+No performance result is claimed because this path has no latency requirement or dedicated benchmark.
+- Batch transform contract: `BlueprintCreationRequest[]` is borrowed for one call; `InitializedBlueprints.roots[]` owns equally ordered detached native roots until publication or failure.
+C++ allocates and supplies plain first/last names and catalog indices; the profile initializes its propsets in one array call.
+Live replacement consumes ordered owner-slot rows, prepares detached roots, copies UUID and spatial placement, revalidates ownership, swaps every applicable CAF array, then destroys old roots.
+Closed CAF replacement preserves the stored UUID, location, and scale in complete JSON documents owned by the worker.
+- Architecture decision and data flow: one `BlueprintTypeDefinition[9]` table drives chooser order, labels, resource/object mappings, default folders, and CAF member-array names.
+  The chooser carries an explicit action-list bit; confirmation dialogs keep their shared horizontal button row.
+Concrete allocation, typed load, and CAF vector replacement remain switches because those operations require distinct C++ types.
+Creation flows from prompt fields to one batch request, profile defaults, native identity/name assignment, ordinary blueprint serialization, resource refresh, and project-tree adoption.
+- Simplification pass: the small lookup-table option removes repeated UI and mapping allowlists.
+No cache is added because nine comparisons occur only on user commands.
+No new type hierarchy, factory ownership layer, alternate serializer, or parallel creation path is added.
+The existing batch API already covers multiple creations, while one interactive creation remains count one.
+- Build sequence and done criteria: add the catalog and vertical prompt metadata;
+  extend allocation/load/snapshot/live-swap cases; pass names through the profile boundary; then verify all nine types in one batch through create, publish, project-label lookup, reload/snapshot, and live replacement.
+Verify the six newly enabled types through closed CAF replacement; existing coverage retains the prior Item path and Creature navigation has separate admission fixtures.
+  Build the client and test targets, run the focused blueprint/Rml/ resource suite, run `git diff --check`, and confirm no `std::map` was added.
+  Any type that fails round-trip, loses placement/name, or cannot be replaced disproves completion.
+There are no unresolved design questions in this slice.

 ## Broad simplification audit (2026-09-09)

 Tier 1.
 The review covers the implemented New Blueprint, Save as New